mzuelch/Patchbay/docs/TROUBLESHOOTING.md

 # Troubleshooting

-## DearPyGui drawing issues
-Some DearPyGui versions do not support certain draw helpers.
-PATCHBAY uses version-tolerant drawing helpers for workflow arrows.

 ## CUDA / device selection
 - `auto` selects CUDA if available, otherwise CPU.
 - If CUDA is installed but not detected, verify your PyTorch build.